 Image by Mabette Colón Pérez

-Dr. Catalina M. de Onís teaches, researches, and practices environmental, climate, and energy justice communication, Latinx/a/o communication, applied communication, and (auto)ethnographic methods.
-Catalina is the author of Energy Islands: Metaphors of Power, Extractivism, and Justice in Puerto Rico, (University of California Press, 2021).
-This monograph was selected as the Book of the Year by the Rhetoric Society of America (2022) and the National Communication Association’s Environmental Communication Division (2021).
+Dr. Catalina de Onís (kawh-tawh-lee-nah dey oh nees) teaches and researches environmental, climate, and energy justice studies, Latine/x studies, and (auto)ethnographic methods.
+Catalina is the author of Energy Islands: Metaphors of Power, Extractivism, and Justice in Puerto Rico (University of California Press, 2021).
+This monograph was selected as the Book of the Year by the Rhetoric Society of America (2022) and the National Communication Association’s Environmental Communication Division (2021) and Critical and Cultural Studies Division (2022).
+The text also received the National Communication Association’s Winans-Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address (2022).
 Catalina co-authored bilingual children’s book La justicia ambiental es part ti y para mí /Environmental Justice Is for You and Me (Editora Educación Emergente, 2021).
 This text is available for no-cost download and also may be purchased in paperback copy.
 Catalina also co-authored “¡Ustedes tienen que limpiar las cenizas e irse de Puerto Rico para siempre!:” la lucha por la justicia ambiental, climática y energética como trasfondo del verano de Revolución Boricua 2019.
 This Spanish-language book addresses long-time environmental, energy, and power struggles in Puerto Rico and their connections to the archipelago’s mass mobilizations in summer 2019 (Editora Educación Emergente, 2020).